CuriousTimo/ESP32/README.md

-Code for an ESP32 with an itegrated OLED displaying YouTube data.
+Code for an ESP32 with an integrated OLED displaying YouTube data.

 Links:
 - Video